jlangch/venice/README.md

 to implement scriptable extension points and rules for applications.

-Venice supports macros, tail-recursion, dynamic code loading, dynamic (thread-local) binding, comes with excellent Java interoperability, and a configurable sandbox that can prevent all sorts of dangerous JVM interactions like reading/writing files, invoking _System.exit(0)_ or any other malicious action.
+Venice supports macros, tail-recursion, dynamic code loading, dynamic (thread-local) binding.
+Comes with excellent Java interoperability, and a configurable sandbox that can prevent all sorts of dangerous JVM interactions like reading/writing files, invoking _System.exit(0)_ or any other malicious action.